Applied Practical Activity - TPV

 Students earn credits for Field Labs by attending the course (with a minimum attendance of 80%), which is in seminar format.
 These are interactive courses whose assessment is performed during the exercises themselves, through the analysis and discussion of practical cases.

 Please remember that Field Labs are activities held in presence and will not be recorded and uploaded on Kiro.
+So enroll accordingly to the Calendar for each class.

 Since the nature of the courses is practical each course has a participants limit of 25 students to allow said participation, if the course selected as preference is full, you will be asked to select other courses.
 You will remain in a waiting list if any of your colleagues withdraws from the course you are interested in.